 I am really excited to share my latest make.
-I made a waterproof utility style jacket.
+I’m so proud of this rain jacket.
+I made a waterproof utility style jacket using the Kelly Anorak sewing pattern.
 I’ve needed a rain jacket for a long time, and I finally made one for myself.
 When I was almost done making this jacket I told my husband this jacket made me want to cry.
 Not because it was particularly difficult, but because I felt so accomplished that I could make a waterproof jacket for myself.
 I wore this jacket a couple of days ago and got stuck standing outside in the rain for half an hour and stayed dry the whole time.
 I didn’t have any problems with the seams leaking water even though I didn’t seal them.

 I had purchased 3 yards of this navy trilobal DWR nylon waterproof fabric 18 months ago in anticipation of making a waterproof jacket.
 I ordered it knowing it was waterproof, but not really knowing what it was like.
 Well, this fabric is like 80’s swishy track suit fabric.
 It’s waterproof and synthetic, but thin and drapey.
 It is completely opaque.
 It was easy to sew and easy to work with.